frankverhoeven/fv-code-highlighter/readme.txt

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 2.0.2 =

+* New: New Xcode inspired color scheme for PHP.
+* New: PHP highlighter now also highlights classes, methods and phpdoc.
+* Improvement: Stylesheet is minified.
+* Improvement: Colorscheme stylesheet is dynamically loaded.
+* Change: Font-size unit is changed from px to em.

 = 2.0 =